This is actually a very interesting debate.

 Why Social Engineering Should be in a Pen Test

 For me whatever you do to get into the network, or escalate your access is part of a pen-test.
 If you are able to get users to divulge some kind of information that assists you in compromising or gaining access to something, then you are doing exactly what a real attacker would have been able to do.
-You might be able to trick them into telling you something via phone or e-mail, get them to physically do something like open a door or unlock a machine, or get them to run an executable or disable a firewall.
-You might be able to get them to do under false pretenses, through their own ignorance or carelessness, or by other means.
+You might be able to trick them into telling you something via phone or e-mail, get them to physically do something like open a door or unlock a machine or get them to run an executable or disable a firewall.
+You might be able to get them to do under false pretences, through their own ignorance or carelessness, or by other means.
 Whatever you do can be considered part of a pen-test.

 Many recent studies have shown people are still incredibly gullible and especially when presented with a ‘Free CD‘ or something, they will happily put it in their drive and run it.